Who Was Ruth A. Myers?

 Basic Loan Periods

 All library material is subject to holds and recalls.
-A patron who wishes to recall material from another patron or to have an item held on its return may place a hold/recall at the circulation/reference desk.
+Library users may place a hold at the circulation desk.
 All patrons are encouraged to return recalled items promptly upon the recall notice.
-Patrons who consistently refuse to return recalled material will be subject to suspension of borrowing privileges per discretion of the library director.

 Searching for Missing Items